 This arises as platforms clamour to offer the quickest installation, or the most ‘out of the box’ features.
 While this seems great at the beginning, this comes at the expense of future flexibility.
 Platforms that provide an “out-of-the-box” functioning store have already made decisions about how your online selling experience should work.
 These decisions are rarely right or easy to reverse.

 Ultimately, the e-commerce software that promised so much is now bent beyond recognition.
 The simplifying assumptions that resulted in a fast set-up are now starting to cause pain.
 This can manifest itself in many ways, such as degrading site performance and ever-increasing development times for simple changes and new features.

 Options for merchants in this position are threefold.
 More time and money can always be sunk into working with the existing platform, although this suffers from the law of diminishing returns.
 Moving to an alternative platform is the next option and there are two families of software to consider.
-There’s proprietary “enterprise” e-commerce platforms which sound impressive on paper but come with an exorbitant price tag and a mandatory army of consultants and integration specialists.
+Theres proprietary enterprise e-commerce platforms which sound impressive on paper but come with an exorbitant price tag and a mandatory army of consultants and integration specialists.
 In the right hands, such platforms can perform well but many such projects suffer from delays and design compromises.

 Much to the chagrin of software developers worldwide, the real world of ecommerce refuses to conform to simplifying assumptions and clean architectural boundaries.
 Businesses succeed through flexibility; bending and blurring divisions to accommodate the problems of the day.
 Merchants need to look for platforms that support their business rather than hold it back.
-David Winterbottom is the technical director at Tangent Snowball.